freeipa/freeipa/workshop.rst

 Preparation
 ===========

-The workshop is designed to be carried out in Vagrant_ environment consisting of several hosts:
+Some preparation is needed prior to the workshop.
+The workshop is designed to be carried out in Vagrant_ environment consisting of several VMs.  **The goal of the preparation** is to be able to successfully ``vagrant up`` the VMs as the first step of the workshop.

 .. _Vagrant: https://www.vagrantup.com/